PyFR/PyFR/doc/src/user_guide.rst

 Overview
 ^^^^^^^^

-The .ini configuration file parameterizes the simulation.
+The .ini configuration file parameterises the simulation.
 It is written in the `INI <http://en.wikipedia.org/wiki/INI_file>`_ format.
 Parameters are grouped into sections.
 The roles of each section and their associated parameters are described below.